InsideWindow/first-learn/readme.txt

-I don't know what to say.
+I know git,so use it.

+so try again!

+so go on!